This page has been archived.

 Precise green procurement targets have not been set by our department.
 Industry Canada is currently is working with the Integrated Financial and Materiel System to develop a method to track green procurement within IFMS in order to produce reports.

 Using the same methodology for paper, CMM will solicit paper suppliers to determine the percentage of recycled paper purchased by Industry Canada.
 Continuous efforts to influence clients in the Regions to buy green will be achieved through CMM staying in touch with the regional finance and administration contacts.
-The anticipated benefit is to have a positive impact on our environment. |

 The Policy on Green Procurement which came into effect April 1, 2006, established environmental performance considerations as a key factor in procurement decisions that occur throughout the life cycle of assets and acquired services.
 The objective of this policy is to advance the protection of the environment and to support sustainable development by integrating environment performance considerations into the procurement decision-making process.
 Deputy Heads are accountable to ensure that the objectives of the policy are realized and are required to report on green procurement performance through the annual Report on Plans and Priorities and the Departmental Performance Report.